 As DeSteno writes, “one of the ways meditation helps foster compassion is by decreasing the ‘us/them’ distinctions that separate people from one another.”
-Additional research done by neuroscientists support DeSteno’s findings that even minor training in mindfulness meditation can alter areas of brain responsible for empathy.
+Additional research done by neuroscientists supports DeSteno’s findings that even minor training in mindfulness meditation can alter areas of the brain responsible for empathy.

 Additionally, we can’t practice mindfulness without first being KIND to ourselves.
-In order to practice, you have to observe your thoughts without any judgement.
-You have to practice non-judgement towards your own mind so you have no choice but to be KIND to yourself.
+In order to practice, you have to observe your thoughts without any judgment.
+You have to practice non-judgment towards your own mind so you have no choice but to be KIND to yourself.
 It’s that simple!